-This topic describes how to add, rename, move, and delete workflows, and perform batch operations and other workflow-related operations.
+This topic describes how to add, rename, and delete workflows, and perform batch operations and other workflow-related operations.

-Note: Whenever you are performing a workflow operation, you can either select the workflow directly from the Workflow panel, or if it is a workflow you've used recently, select File > Recent Workflows, and select the workflow from the list.
+Note: Whenever you are performing a workflow operation, you can select the workflow directly from the Workflow panel or select File > Recent Workflows, and select the workflow from the list.

 - Creating a Workflow

 - Renaming a Workflow

 - Deleting a Workflow

 - Moving Workflows Between Categories

 - Duplicating a Workflow

+- Locking and Unlocking a Workflow

+- Exporting Workflows

 - Importing Workflows

-- Workflow Designer creates a folder for each category in the domain, then exports each workflow in each category, as an XML file.

 - Printing Workflows

 - Performing Batch Workflow Operations